observIQ/stanza/docs/README.md

-# Carbon Log Agent Documentation
+# Stanza Log Agent Documentation

-This repo contains documentation for the Carbon Log Agent.
+This repo contains documentation for the Stanza Log Agent.

 ## How do I configure the agent?
 The agent is configured using a YAML config file that is passed in using the `--config` flag.
 This file defines a collection of operators beneath a top-level `pipeline` key.
 Each operator possesses a `type` and `id` field.